 A Court House was built by the mid 18th century, and this was the deciding factor in Black River rather than Lacovia being designated as the capital of St. Elizabeth.

 In the early days of Black River history, the river had to be crossed by a float, which would ferry pedestrians, animals and produce across the water.
 Eventually an extension bridge with a wooden floor was built, followed by the present bridge which was opened in 1940.
-Here are some pictures of the bridge under construction (click to enlarge).
+Here is a picture of the bridge under construction.

 Crucial to Black River history in the 19th century were the Leydens, a family that established themselves in the area.
 The father, John William Leyden, is buried at Waterloo Guest House.
 The three sons (most references cite them as having been born in England, but records show them to be Jamaican) were John William, Charles Dominic and Thomas Patrick (TP) Leyden.
 This family, TP Leyden in particular, was responsible for many developments in the town.
 Fine Victorian houses were built by or for them along the seafront to the west of the town, which at that time had a wide sandy beach.
 Waterloo, Invercauld and Magdala still stand today.

 In the 1890's the Leydens installed a plant (fed by logwood) to generate electricity, and Waterloo has the distinction of being the first house in Jamaica to have electric lights (1893).

 The Leydens were also involved in designing the town, and established in Black River one of Jamaica's first department stores.
 JW Leyden and William Farquharson, partners in a local shipping company, were two of the richest men in Jamaica in their time.